eagleEggs/EHX/README.md

    <b>1.
 Element String:</b> Text input box where you can paste or type your element tag string (i.e. CSS, XPATH, or ID).<br>
    <b>2.
 Element Type:</b> A drop down where you will choose the type of element that you have pasted or typed above.<br>
   <b>3.
 Color:</b> A color drop down where you can choose a color of which will be highlighted within the browser.<br>
   <b>4.
-Highlight Button:</b> Once the previous inputs have been completed, click the rocket ship to launch the browser to the URL chosen.
+Highlight Button:</b> Once the previous inputs have been completed, click the highlight button to render highlight within the browser.

 Note: